ScandiumSG/ITP_DiaryApplication/readme.md

 </br>

--   This project creates a simple diary-application that allows the user to write diary entries, save and load them.
+-   This project creates a diary-application that allows the user to write diary entries, save and load them to the server using login, and search in their entries.
--   The root-folder of the project is the top level of the repository.
-Because of this we have combined the two README-files.
--   Above you may find two screenshots.
-The first, an illustration of the interface.
-The second one is of the architecture
+-   Above you may find three screenshots.
+The first is an illustration of the architecture, while the second demonstrates the sequence of events that happen when the user logs in.
+The third is how the application looks for the user.

 </br>